Ostium

 Hyperliquid

 Hyperliquid operates its own Layer 1 blockchain with an order book model (HLP vault as market maker).
-Originally crypto-focused, it has expanded into RWA perpetuals via HIP-3 permissionless markets, which now account for nearly 50% of platform activity.
+Originally crypto-focused, it has expanded into RWA perpetuals via HIP-3 permissionless markets.

 Consideration for RWA traders: Hyperliquid's scale is significant, but its architecture was built for crypto.
 RWA pairs use dynamic pricing that can diverge from underlying markets, particularly during weekend sessions and market gaps.
 The order book model means RWA liquidity depends on active market makers rather than being quoted from underlying venues.